Can I Keep My House if I File for Bankruptcy in Pennsylvania?

 What Type of Bankruptcy is Right for Me in Pennsylvania?

 As a debtor, it is easy to feel lost and hopeless, especially when going through bankruptcy.
-Bankruptcy can help you get rid of debt or restructure your finances though a plan depending on the chapter you file under.
+Bankruptcy can help you get rid of debt or restructure your finances through a plan depending on the chapter you file under.
 If you want to protect your house, that might affect which chapter you choose.

 Chapter 7 Bankruptcy in Pennsylvania